craftcms/cms/docs/plugins/setting-things-up.md

 # Setting Things Up

-{intro} There are a few simple steps that you must go through each time you create a new plugin.
+There are a few simple steps that you must go through each time you create a new plugin.

 ## Pick a Name and Handle